 Peek-a-boo Gulch slot canyon is the recommended starting point.
-The hike to this slot canyon leads through the sandy Dry Fork Wash to the mouth of Peek-a-boo, a narrow, twisted slot canyon about a quarter-mile long.
+The hike to this particular slot canyon leads through the sandy Dry Fork Wash to the mouth of Peek-a-boo, a narrow, twisted slot canyon about a quarter-mile long.
 Hand and foot holes are carved into a 10-foot high vertical rock wall to help your ascent.
-At the top of the wall, a 3-foot deep pothole is often filled with water but skilled scramblers will manage to navigate without getting wet.
-The highlight of the hike is the last 100 meters of the slot, where interlocking swirls, fins, and arches are cut into the red Navajo sandstone.
+At the top of the wall, a 3-foot deep pothole is often filled with water but skilled scramblers will manage to navigate it without getting wet.
+The highlight of the hike is the last 100 meters of the slot, where interlocking swirls, fins and arches are cut into the red Navajo sandstone.
 The route continues up and out of the canyon.
-From the end of the trail, hikers can choose to retrace their steps back through Peek-a-boo, or follow the cairns south to the mouth of Spooky Gulch slot canyon.
+From the end of the trail, hikers can choose to retrace their steps back through Peek-a-boo or follow the cairns south to the mouth of Spooky Gulch slot canyon.
 Peek-a-boo Gulch is a fun, rock-scrambling slot canyon experience in contrast to Spooky Gulch’s deep, dark twists and turns.

 Spooky Gulch isn’t for the claustrophobic, but it is a thrilling experience.
-The canyon walls are so narrow in some places that an average-sized adult will have a hard time passing through.
-The walls begin closing in just 300 feet in, requiring hikers to turn sideways and squeeze between the slot canyon walls.
-The bottom openings are typically a little bit wider for those willing to crawl and scoot.
+The canyon walls are narrow enough in some places that an average-sized adult will have a hard time passing through.
+The walls begin closing in merely 300 feet in, requiring hikers to turn sideways and squeeze between the slot canyon walls.
+The bottom openings are typically a bit wider for those willing to crawl and scoot.
 Hikers have occasionally gotten stuck in Spooky Gulch so be aware of your girth before squeezing into tight spaces.
-A section of large boulders near the upper end of the canyon and an extra narrow squeeze through a 5-foot vertical crevice require extra skill and caution.
+A section of large boulders near the upper end of the canyon and an extra narrow squeeze through a 5-foot vertical crevice require advanced skill and more caution.
 The end of Spooky Gulch opens up to a wide, sandy bed.
 The floor of this slot canyon is typically dry and sandy although pools of mud and water may form after it rains.